Metaswitch/clearwater-readthedocs/docs/SNMP_Alarms.md

 Error indications come in two forms:

 *   For clearly-defined errors not based on thresholds, the Clearwater node sends an SNMP notification to a configured external SNMP manager.
-(This notification can be in one of two fomats, enterprise-specific or RFC 3877 - see below for details.)
+This notification can be in one of two fomats, enterprise-specific or RFC 3877 - see below for details.

 *   For errors based on a threshold set on a statistic (such as latency targets or number of failed connections), the Clearwater node [exposes that statistic over SNMP](Clearwater_SNMP_Statistics.md).
 A downstream statistics aggregator from the Management and Orchestration (MANO) layer monitors these statistics, compares them to its configured thresholds, and raises alarms on that basis.

-This document focuses on the SNMP notifications we generate - threshold alarms are the responsibility of something external.

-## Alarm Configuration

-There are two configuration options for alarms:

-- `snmp_ip` - this determines where alarms get sent, and is a comma-separated list of IP addresses (e.g. `snmp_ip=0.0.0.0,0.0.0.1`).
-- `snmp_notification_types` - this determines what format alarms are sent in - possible values are `snmp_notification_types=rfc3877` (the default), `snmp_notification_types=enterprise`, or `snmp_notification_types=rfc3877,enterprise` to send both formats.

 ## Alarm Formats